10 PR campaign examples

 Why Did It Work?

 Coca-Cola has found a pretty engaging way of promoting its products to consumers worldwide.
-The company has used marketing personalization wisely, and it made consumers feel special once they saw their name on a bottle of Coke.
+The company has used marketing personalization wisely, making consumers feel special once they saw their name on a Coke bottle.

 Final Thoughts